eclipse-ibeji/freyja/cloud_connectors/azure/mqtt_connector/README.md

 ## Configuration

-Whether you followed the [Automated Deployment of Azure Key Vault, Event Grid, and Azure Function App](#automated-deployment-of-azure-key-vault-event-grid-and-azure-function-app), or the [Manual Deployment of Azure Key Vault, Event Grid, and Azure Function App](#manual-deployment-of-azure-key-vault-event-grid-and-azure-function-app), you will still need to follow the configuration steps below.

-1. Change directory to the directory with the build artifacts `{freyja-root-dir}/target/debug`.
+1. Change to the directory with the build artifacts `{freyja-root-dir}/target/debug`.
 Replace `{freyja-root-dir}` with the repository's root directory.

     ```shell
     cd {freyja-root-dir}/target/debug